Fig. 297, labeled - Click for higher resolution

 Thomas Commerford Martin

 While the exhibits of firms engaged in the manufacture of electrical apparatus of every description at the Chicago World's Fair, afforded the visitor ample opportunity for gaining an excellent knowledge of the state of the art, there were also numbers of exhibits which brought out in strong relief the work of the individual inventor, which lies at the foundation of much, if not all, industrial or mechanical achievement.
-Prominent among such personal exibits was that of Mr. Tesla, whose apparatus occupied part of the space of the Westinghouse Company, in the Electricity Building.
+Prominent among such personal exhibits was that of Mr. Tesla, whose apparatus occupied part of the space of the Westinghouse Company, in the Electricity Building.

 This apparatus represented the results of work and thought covering a period of ten years.
 It embraced a large number of different alternating motors and Mr. Tesla's earlier high frequency apparatus.
 The motor exhibit consisted of a variety of fields and armatures for two, three and multiphase circuits, and gave a fair idea of the gradual evolution of the fundamental idea of the rotating magnetic field.
 The high frequency exhibit included Mr. Tesla's earlier machines and disruptive discharge coils and high frequency transformers, which he used in his investigations and some of which are referred to in his papers printed in this volume.